 Eliminating Security Breaches

-The conceptClassifier for SharePoint platform has been deployed at numerous US Air Force bases, to enable compliance with data privacy and security guidelines associated with the Federal Information Security Management Act (FISMA), Privacy Act Program, Health Insurance Portability and Accountability Act (HIPAA), Joint Commission on the Accreditation of Healthcare Organizations (JCAHO), and Payment Card Industry (PCI).The DoD and military have often complicated, multiple levels of security, that must be applied to every piece of content.
+The conceptClassifier platform and conceptClassfier for SharePoint has been deployed at numerous US Air Force bases, to enable compliance with data privacy and security guidelines associated with the Federal Information Security Management Act (FISMA), Privacy Act Program, Health Insurance Portability and Accountability Act (HIPAA), Joint Commission on the Accreditation of Healthcare Organizations (JCAHO), and Payment Card Industry (PCI).The DoD and military have often complicated, multiple levels of security, that must be applied to every piece of content.
 The flexibility of the technology enables the organization to not only identify standard descriptors included in the base product, but also create their own descriptors and vocabulary to identify any type of potential security breach.

 Eliminating End User Tagging in Records Management

 This US Air Force support organization has a budget of $6.9 billion and runs 75 hospitals and clinics, providing care to over 2.6 million beneficiaries.
-It deployed conceptClassifier for SharePoint to: increase information retrieval precision on its intranet; enable subject-matter experts to develop business rules for information management; eliminate the need to manually meta tag documents; and provide automatic classification of documents and records, based on contextually relevant and domain specific information contained within the bodies of documents.
+It deployed the conceptClassifier platform and conceptClassifier for SharePoint to: increase information retrieval precision on its intranet; enable subject-matter experts to develop business rules for information management; eliminate the need to manually meta tag documents; and provide automatic classification of documents and records, based on contextually relevant and domain specific information contained within the bodies of documents.
 It is currently using the technologies for records management, identification and protection of data privacy, search, and migration.

 Automatic Identification of Documents of Record

 Regardless of whether you are using the SharePoint Records Center or a third party application, records management and the lifecycle of documents of record are typically challenging, in any industry.